|Where:||Join us from anywhere!|

 Data are often made up of groups—students in schools, individuals in companies, repeated measurements on individuals, and the like.
 Whether the groupings in your data arise in a nested fashion (students nested in schools and schools nested in districts) or in a nonnested fashion (regions crossed with occupations), you can fit a multilevel model to account for the lack of independence within these groups.

-Join Chuck Huber, Associate Director of Statistical Outreach, as he introduces the concepts and jargon of multilevel modeling for nested and longitudinal data.
-He will demonstrate how to fit multilevel and longitudinal models using Stata's mixed command and how to visualize the results using Stata's predict, twoway, margins, and marginsplot commands.
-Chuck will also include a brief introduction to other Stata commands that can be used to fit multilevel models for binary, categorical, count, and survival data as well as multilevel structural equation models (SEMs).
+Join us as we introduce the concepts and jargon of multilevel modeling for nested and longitudinal data.
+We will demonstrate how to fit multilevel and longitudinal models using Stata's mixed command and how to visualize the results using Stata's predict, twoway, margins, and marginsplot commands.
+We will also include a brief introduction to other Stata commands that can be used to fit multilevel models for binary, categorical, count, and survival data as well as multilevel structural equation models (SEMs).